CprimeLearningLabs/terraform-aws-intro/labs/lab-2.1-Provider/lab2.1-provider.md

 ## Preparation

-Be sure to have completed the instructions on the "environment-setup" page.
+Be sure to have completed the instructions on the "environment-access" page: [Verifying Environment Access](../environment-access/environment-access.md)

 **NOTE:** All code for the labs in this class will be created and executed on the lab virtual machine.